withastro/astro/packages/astro/test/fixtures/markdown/src/pages/realworld.md

 <a class="<?php if($row == 1) {echo 'active';}?>">
 ```

-The final thing to do, is to keep the counter running, but adding this jsut before the `endwhile`.
+The final thing to do, is to keep the counter running, but adding this just before the `endwhile`.

 ```php
 <?php $row++; endwhile; // (have_rows('tab_panes') ):?>
 ```

-Once you've added these to the tab panes in a similar way, you'll be up and running with Boostrap Tabs.
+Once you've added these to the tab panes in a similar way, you'll be up and running with Bootstrap Tabs.

 Below is a Github Gist, with the complete code for reference.
 [Link to this (if you can't see the iFrame)](https://gist.github.com/endymion1818/478d86025f41c8060888 "Github GIST for Advanced Custom Fields bootstrap tabs").